Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Difficult Sleeping During Your Twin Pregnancy

 This will kick in around 20 weeks.
-With singletons sleep was uncomfortable, but with twins, it’s beyond uncomfortable.
+With singletons sleep was uncomfortable, but when expecting twins, it’s beyond uncomfortable.
 I know that’s not something you wanted to hear, I’m sorry.
 However, there are ways to make sleeping more comfortable.

 Get in comfortable pajamas, do what you like to do before going to bed.
 There are pregnancy pillows that help support your back and your pregnant belly, so it doesn’t hurt and feel heavy while laying on your side.
 Try not to lay on your back unless you are elevated once in a while, because laying on your back can make it difficult for the blood to circulate and other complications.
 Sleeping on your either sides is ideal, preferably the left side, because this side lets the blood circulate the best and ensures the nutrients are getting to the babies through the placenta.